meltgroup/melt_shared_web_res/_services/network_analysis.md

 #### How does it work?

 Social network analysis works by representing individuals as points (nodes).
 These points are are connected to each other by lines (edges), which in turn represent the relationships between the individuals.
-The resulting structure is known in mathematics as a [graph].
-We also typically use [information extraction] to pull out useful data from text and images that we can then attach to the individuals and the relationships.
+The resulting structure is known in mathematics as a [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)).
+We also typically use [Information Extraction](/services/information_extraction) to pull out useful data from text and images that we can then attach to the individuals and the relationships.
 For example if the relationship involved a conversation on twitter we might label the relationship with the topic of conversation.

-Once we have loaded your social data into a [graph database] we can then use algorithms to answer questions like
+Once we have loaded your social data into a [graph database](https://neo4j.com/developer/graph-database/) we can then use algorithms to answer questions like
 -   Who is connected to who and in what way?
 -   Which users are most influential in that they are
 	-   The most active?